paulh1am/paulh1am.github.io/_projects/Fanfair.md

 <br/>
 Fanfair’s solution is to connect similar artists to each other and help them reach each other’s followers (which they call ‘fansharing’).
 This way both artists can grow their fanbase.
 <br/>
 They set out to create a platform that achieves this and needed a new mobile app MVP.
 That’s where we came in.
+Our challenge was to take an app MVP project that had been abandoned and create a working app that delivered on the core value proposition and get it in the hands of users on a short timeline.
 <br/>
 <br/>
 </p>